 I had dinner with the group (Harry still not feeling well) and attempted to make friends with some kittens who were playing in the corner.
-They were evil hissing kittens but still very cute.
-We had access to alcohol at this hotel so we had a few beers and then all had a go of the breathalyser to see how quickly our blood alcohol content went up and down.
-Very sensible drinking party game!
+They hissed at me but I still loved them.
+We had access to alcohol at this hotel so we had a few beers.
+Morocco’s dominant religion is Islam and therefore you won’t find many places selling alcohol.

 Day 5 – Sahara Desert – one of the best days of my life!!!

 What a day of adventure!
 We continued our drive towards the desert and had a few interesting stops along the way.
 These included where they made pottery (including many tagines!) and a library filled with very old handwritten arabic books under lock and key.